dojot/dojot-microservice-sdk-js/lib/serviceStateManager/README.md

 - Managed mode: using the module's internally managed health check interface via the `addHealthChecker` method.

+It is recommended to create one health check per thing you want to check.
+For example: you have Kafka, VerneMQ and an HTTP server.
+Each one of these should have its own health checker (their names could be something like `kafka`, `verne` and `server`), since we don't want to block the Event Loop with long tasks.
+Each one can be configured with a different interval.

 # **Configuration**

-The configuration is done via the `Manager` constructor `config` parameter.
+The configuration is done via the `config` parameter when instantiating the `Manager` class.

 __NOTE THAT__ the logger used inside the Manager will indirectly inherit the configurations from the application logger, since the SDK Logger class is globally defined.